 I need the hot weather, the breeze in my hair and sand in my toes.
 And the fruity drinks with those cute little umbrellas don’t hurt either lol.
 I’m off on a Caribbean cruise, so it’s time to pack my carry-on essentials once again and get ready for take-off.

 I always begin with packing my carry-on, as that’s where I keep all of my essential items that I can’t travel (live) without.
-Since I am typically an adventure traveler, I use a backpack as my carry-on.
+Since I am typically an adventure traveller, I use a backpack as my carry-on.
 This cuts down on space and I will have my backpack with me for hiking or carrying my towel, book, etc. when I go to the beach.

 Essential Documents

-Obviously, documents are the most essential things that you need to pack….your Visa/Passport, boarding pass, all reservation confirmations and your insurance confirmation.
+Obviously, travel documents are the most essential things that you need to pack….your Visa/Passport, boarding pass, all reservation confirmations and your insurance confirmation.
 Did I mention your passport?
 Without this, you will be going nowhere.
 Guard these documents with your life!

 Clothing